 Sales Rule #2.
 Be Different.
 Be Unique.
 Be Special.

-Oh, I can’t harp on this more.
-You have to have a unique angle to your copy.
-We, copywriters, like to call that the Big Idea.
-Big Idea is nothing but a bigger concept that surrounds your piece.
-Like in the Volkswagen ad, the big idea was to “think small”.
-It didn’t refer to the ad.
-It referred to a unique concept that was relevant in those times, to think frugal, to think small.
-And people ate it like crazy.
+Oh, I can’t stress this enough.
+You need to have a unique angle in your writing.
+We, as copywriters, call this the Big Idea.
+The Big Idea is simply a broader concept that ties your piece together.
+For example, in the Volkswagen ad, the big idea was to “think small.”
+It wasn’t just about the ad; it highlighted a unique idea relevant at the time—being frugal and thinking small.
+And people loved it.

 You have to find out that unique concept that sells your prospects.
 You have to find out that one simple idea that pushes through the benefits of your product, but more importantly, lets you connect with the reader on a LARGER level.